brantsbrain/brantsbrain-public/GroupMe/readme.md

 ### ./GroupMeFinders

-Handles searching for keywords/phrases, but also contains two most important functions: `findGroup(groupname)` and `findMember(group, member)` which are used in nearly every other function.
+Handles searching for keywords/phrases, but also contains the two most important functions: `findGroup(groupname)` and `findMember(group, member)` which are used in nearly every other function.
 These functions are imported to each of the other scripts.

 ### ./GroupMeGallery